movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 increments its writer count, and releases the lock.
 It does not hold a global lock for the duration of the operation.
 Vnode and extent-buffer locks protect the actual objects being changed.  `close` elects one committer, changes OPEN to CLOSING, and waits for handles to leave.
+The committer can then obtain one active commit-only handle at a time without incrementing the writer count.
+That handle sees only the transaction's emergency metadata reserve.
 After the future disk commit publishes or fails, `finish` performs the corresponding allocator transition and either installs the next open generation or leaves the mount aborted and read-only.

 Ending the last handle does not normally commit.
 Commit requests are coalesced and can come from: